 Frozen Broad Beans are now readily available from larger supermarkets

-Remove the bans from the hot water and rinse through with cold water then remove the skins
+Remove the beans from the hot water and rinse through with cold water then remove the skins

 Broad Bean dip mixed in food processor ready to dry.

 Dip half way through the drying process.
-After about 10 hours use a spoon to cut into the semi dry mix to break it up and allow extra air movement.
-This dip takes longer to dehydrate than the other dip I prepare.
+After about 8-10 hours use a spoon to cut into the semi dry mix to break it up and allow extra air movement.
+This dip takes longer to dehydrate than the other dips I prepare.

 Place into a bowl and grind the large lumps out with a pestle.
 Alternatively place back into a dry food processor to crush the last of the lumps